The best pool workouts for pregnancy

 Some useful reminders

-Don’t forget to apply all the usual safety advice when at the pool.
+Don’t forget to apply all the usual safety precautions when at the pool.
 Because the water naturally cools you down, it can be easy to forget that it’s still possible to overheat while exercising in a pool.
 But you can push yourself too hard, so remember to take a water bottle with you and have it in an easily accessible place.

 And, as always, if you feel yourself getting too out of breath to the point where you wouldn’t be able to have a conversation with a person swimming next to you, that is a sign you’re pushing yourself too hard.
 Stop and take a breather at the side or get out of the pool completely.